Istituto Superiore per le Industrie Artistiche

-ISIA - Istituto Superiore per le Industrie Artistiche (Higher Institute for Artistic Industries), is the name of four Italian universities, which train students in the field of design.
-The ISIAs are in Rome, Florence, Faenza and Urbino.
-They are public institutions under the umbrella of the Italian Ministry of Education, University and Research, AFAM (Artistic and Musical Higher Education, Italian: Alta Formazione Artistica e Musicale) division.
+ISIA - Istituto Superiore per le Industrie Artistiche (Higher Institute for Artistic Industries), is a type of public university-level institute mainly training students in the field of design.
+As of 2023, there are 5 ISIAs, located in Faenza, Florence, Pescara, Rome, and Urbino.
+They are part of the AFAM (Higher Education in Art, Music, and Dance, Italian: Alta Formazione Artistica, Musicale e Coreutica) division of the Italian Ministry of University and Research.